Last Updated on March 15, 2021 by Nick Baskett

 Flow control, as it sounds, is how much water is allowed through the valve.
 Sometimes it is incorrectly referred to as water pressure.
 It’s true that pressure is influenced by the flow, so they’re linked, but not the same thing.

-Controlling the amount of water that flows, and hence the pressure means that you can do things like run a long pre-infusion or mimic the behaviour of certain types of machines with their specific characteristics.
+Controlling the amount of water that flows, and hence the pressure means that you can do things like run a long pre-infusion or mimic the behaviour of a traditional lever machine and their specific characteristics.

 For example, a lever machine might have full pressure at the outset of the shot, and reduce the flow as the shot nears completion.